Biden and McCarthy to discuss debt ceiling Monday as staff-level talks resume - Local News 8

 “We’re going start to see the state tax revenues come in the second week of June, so I think we’re OK on that,” Fitzpatrick said.

-Johnson, a McCarthy ally and chair of the centrist Main Street Caucus, is one of several key players who has been getting briefed by Republican negotiators on the talks.

-“Negotiations did not go well today,” Johnson said.
 “The paper that the White House provided was a major step backward.
-And it undermined all the progress that was made Wednesday and Thursday. … It has endangered negotiations.”
+And it undermined all the progress that was made Wednesday and Thursday. … It has endangered negotiations,” the South Dakota Republican said.

+On Sunday, McCarthy told reporters at the Capitol that GOP Reps.
+Garrett Graves of Louisiana and Patrick McHenry of North Carolina would begin conversations again with White House staff “so we can walk them through literally what we’ve been talking about.”

+Before news broke of the talks resuming, McHenry told CNN that he was “not at all” optimistic a deal could come together.

 This story and headline have been updated with additional developments.